 The Town provides an employee benefit package which is considered as part of an employee's total compensation package.
-Immediately upon hire, all regular full-time employees are eligible for participation in the Employee Benefits programs that includes health care and life insurance.
+Immediately upon hire, At the beginning of the month following date of hire, all regular full-time employees are eligible for participation in the Employee Benefits programs that includes health care, and life insurance, and retirement benefits.
 At the beginning of the month following date of hire, an employee is eligible for retirement benefits.

 Annually, the Town Board of Trustees adopts the employee benefit package as a part of the budget resolution.
-For more details and a summary of the employee benefits package, please contact your Department Head or the Finance Director.
+For more details and a summary of the employee benefits package, please contact your the employee should contact their Department Head or the Finance Human Resources Director.